Eta Carinae

-η Carinae (Eta Carinae, abbreviated to η Car), formerly known as η Argus, is a stellar system containing at least two stars with a combined luminosity greater than five million times that of the Sun, located around 7500 ly distant in the constellation Carina.
+Eta Carinae (η Carinae, abbreviated to η Car), formerly known as η Argus, is a stellar system containing at least two stars with a combined luminosity greater than five million times that of the Sun, located around 7500 ly away in the constellation Carina.
 Previously a 4th-magnitude star, it brightened in 1837 to become brighter than Rigel, marking the start of its so-called "Great Eruption".
 It became the second-brightest star in the night sky between 11–14 March 1843 before fading well below naked-eye visibility after 1856.
 In a smaller eruption, it reached 6th magnitude in 1892 before fading again.
 It has brightened consistently since about 1940, becoming brighter than magnitude 4.5 by 2014.

 At declination −59° 41′ 04.26″, η Carinae is circumpolar from locations on Earth south of latitude 30°S (for reference, the latitude of Johannesburg is 26°12′S), and is not visible north of about latitude 30°N, just south of Cairo (which is at a latitude of 30°02′N).